Three-truck crash on Burkes Pass, road closed

 AdvertisementAdvertise with NZME.

+Police said the road will be shut for most of the day with emergency services at the scene.

-It is understood the accident happened near Dog Kennel Corner near the bend that leads to Rollesby Valley Rd.
+The accident happened just past Dog Kennel Corner near the bend that leads to Rollesby Valley Rd on the way to Lake Tekapo.

 Snow has fallen in the area over the last couple of days in the southerly storm.